Data Centre Certification

 Where certification is successful, it will be granted for 4 years.

 In 2018, it was decided to expand the programme as a pilot beyond Europe.
-Non-EU interested countries can apply for one pilot audit and request the training of local auditors.
+Non-EU interested countries could apply for one pilot audit and request the training of local auditors.
 Three auditors were trained and two data management centre were certified in Japan.
-The goal is to have parallel programmes in academic data management centres within various regions of the world.

 In the continuation of the pilot initiated in Japan to globalise the Data Centre Certification programme, ECRIN conducted an initial audit of the Medical Research Collaboration Center (MRCC) at Seoul National University Hospital in Seoul, South Korea, from January 13th to 17th, 2020.
 The Data Centre Certification was awarded to MRCC at the end of 2020.